nielser32/xylographic-xylary-xylem/docs/ARCHITECTURE.md

 4. **Biome classification** evaluates climate and hydrology fields to assign biome IDs, applying smoothing filters to prevent speckle.
 5. **Rendering** translates biome IDs and hydrology overlays into pixel colors, using a color-blind-safe palette and optional contour lines.

 Each stage feeds the next (`elevation → hydrology → climate → biomes → renderer`), ensuring clear separation of concerns and straightforward debugging.
+The current placeholder renderer stands in for steps 2–5 by synthesizing pseudo-fields from deterministic noise so interaction plumbing can be validated.

+Seed flow: UI → `main.js` → `worldgen.makeElevation` (delegating to `noise2D`) → `render.js`; elevation synthesis blends FBM samples with a continental mask before reaching downstream systems.

 ## Determinism Plan

-All procedural steps will derive randomness from a single seeded RNG provided by `src/noise.js`.
-Once implemented, supplying the same seed (via the UI or preset JSON) will regenerate identical terrain, satisfying the determinism requirements outlined in `AGENTS.md`.
+All procedural steps derive randomness from the Mulberry32-based `createRng` helper and the cached Simplex FBM sampler exposed by `src/noise.js`.
+Supplying the same seed (via the UI or preset JSON) will regenerate identical terrain, satisfying the determinism requirements outlined in `AGENTS.md`.
 Export/import routines will persist the seed, parameter packs, and version metadata so future runs can reproduce results bit-for-bit.